rpanachi/rpanachi.github.io/_posts/2026-01-05-what-6-months-of-laravel-taught-me-as-a-rails-developer.md

 archive: true
 ---

-> “Good programmers use their brains, but good guidelines save us having to think out every case.”
+> “Good programmers use their brains, but good guidelines save us having to think out every case.”<br/>
 > — Francis Glassborow

 After many years working with **Ruby on Rails**, I’ve spent the last **six months working full time with PHP and Laravel**.